Encounters & Reflections

 Encounters

-By using photos I confront one or more of my sculptures with other copies of my work, and with sculptures by others.
-I put pictures next to, or over each other to see what happens, how they influence each other.
-Sometimes there is a conscious connection between the works, for example in the case of Agamemnon and his war booty Kassandra, on their way from Troy to Mykene, on their way to Klytaimnestra, the vengeful wife of Agamemnon.
-I combined my sculpture of Agamemnon with a sculpture by the German sculptor Max Klinger (1857 – 1920), photographed in the Leopold Museum in Vienna.
-Hektor, the intended heir to the throne of Troy, who died in a battle with the Greek hero Achilles, is depicted twice.
-Woven in is the photograph of the sculpture of Andromache, his wife.
-The tragedy hides in the awareness of both of them about their fate and future suffering.
-Hektor was conscious of suffering defeat against the greatest hero of the Greeks.
-Andromache foresaw her fate, as a future widow with a young child who would not survive.
+Hektor, the intended heir to the throne of Troy who died in battle against the Greek hero Achilles, is depicted twice.
+Interwoven into this is the photograph of the sculpture of Andromache, his wife.
+The tragedy lies hidden in their mutual awareness of their fate and future suffering.
+Hektor was conscious of his impending defeat by the greatest hero of the Greeks.
+Andromache foresaw her destiny as a future widow with a young child who would not survive.

 Persephone lost in